 Whole Urad Dal are small, rounded beans with an oval shape and a matt black colour which can sometimes include very dark green and brown beans.
 They have a small white section on the outside of the bean and are completely white from inside.

-They are the most flavoursome of all the varieties of Urad and the most commonly used for Dal.
-When cooked they have a distinctive texture which is creamy and slightly slimy, quite unlike any of the other lentils.
+They are the most flavoursome of all the varieties of Urad dal, and when cooked they have a distinctive texture which is creamy and slightly slimy (in a good way!), quite unlike any of the other lentils.

 The most famous dish to use whole Urad Dal is the Punjabi Dal Makhani, a creamy delicacy cooked with these as well as Red Kidney beans.
 You can also cook the dal alone as in Maa ki Dal.
 Whole Urad Dal benefits from long, slow cooking.